mendix/docs-site-test/content/en/docs/refguide/_index.md

 If you have been using Studio Pro version 8, we recommend reading [Moving from Mendix Studio Pro 8 to 9](/refguide/moving-from-8-to-9/).

-If you are looking for step-by-step guides on performing various Mendix actions, browse the .
+If you are looking for step-by-step guides on performing various Mendix actions, browse the [Studio Pro 9 How-to's](/howto/).

 ## 2 Studio Pro Functionality